anycable/docs.anycable.io/docs/use-cases/live-dashboards.md

 - **Fan-out is one broadcast.** Verified with multiple subscribers on one
   stream: a single publish reaches all of them.
-In the [benchmark](https://anycable.io/compare/nodejs-websocket/)'s broadcast-throughput test (10,000 subscribers, 1M messages from 40 parallel publishers), AnyCable delivered at a **4 ms median** versus 155 ms for default Socket.IO.
+In the [benchmark](https://anycable.io/compare/nodejs-websocket/)'s broadcast-throughput test (10,000 subscribers, 1M deliveries from 40 parallel publishers), AnyCable delivered at a **4 ms median** versus 155 ms for default Socket.IO.
 (This is the fan-out throughput test, distinct from the latency numbers on the [Capabilities](../capabilities.md#efficiency) page.)